Catch 21: Bonus round

 The winner now controls three separate hands, each staked with one card.
 A new deck of 52 cards that has been shuffled and cut is used.
 Cards are drawn for the contestant, one at a time and the contestant then chooses a hand in which to place each card.
 The contestant can use a power chip to dispose of an unwanted card.
-If the contestant is in danger of busting on any hand, the contestant can end the round after successfully placing a card; a contestant cannot stop immediately after playing a power chip.
+If the contestant is in danger of busting on any hand, the contestant can end the round after successfully placing a card if a 21 is scored in at least one hand; a contestant cannot stop immediately after playing a power chip.
 Getting 21 in one hand wins $1,000, in two hands wins $5,000, and if 21 is scored on all three hands, the contestant wins the grand prize of $25,000.
 If the contestant busts on any one hand, the bonus money is forfeited and the game ends.
 On some episodes in season two, the top prize was increased to $50,000 with the other payouts remaining the same.